golioth/docs/docs/firmware/golioth-firmware-sdk/light-db-stream/guide-lightdb-stream-object.md

 operation is completed.
 An optional callback argument can be specified, this data will be available in the callback function.

-In the above example, we tell Golioth to set the `"sensor"` path to the values stores in the `json_buf`/`cbor_buf` array.
+In the above examples, we tell Golioth to set the `"sensor"` path using the enum for our desired content type, along with the pointer to the `json_buf`/`cbor_buf` array.
 The length of that array is supplied, along with with `async_set_handler` as the callback function.
 An enum value is used as the callback argument.

 ### Callback Function